Browse:

 A URI (Uniform Resource Identifier) is a formal system for uniquely identifying resources and consists of two types: URLs (Uniform Resource Locator) and URNs (Uniform Resource Name).

-A URL, also known as a web address, identifies a web resource as well as its location on a computer network and how to access it (e.g. http://www.library.pitt.edu).
+A URL, also known as a web address, identifies a web resource, its location on a computer network, and how to access it.
+It is a link that can retrieve a web-based resource.
+Example: https://www.library.pitt.edu

-A URN is a formal naming scheme that identifies a resource, but does not indicate its location or how to access it (e.g. ISBN, ISSN).
+A URN is a formal naming scheme that identifies a resource but does not indicate its location or how to access it (e.g., ISBN, ISSN).
+It is a unique identifier for a resource but cannot be used as a clickable link.
+Example: isbn:9781642653779

 The Library’s Metadata and Discovery Unit provides metadata advice and support.
 To ask a question, set up a consultation, or learn more about our services, contact us.